tims-computer-academy/mongodb/phase3.md

 ## Summary: What You Learned in Phase 3

-✅ Install and launch MongoDB Compass
+✅ Install and launch MongoDB Compass<br>
-✅ Connect to your database using a GUI
+✅ Connect to your database using a GUI<br>
-✅ Browse documents and GridFS files visually
+✅ Browse documents and GridFS files visually<br>
-✅ Use the visual query builder for searching
+✅ Use the visual query builder for searching<br>
-✅ Edit or insert documents manually
+✅ Edit or insert documents manually<br>
 ✅ Optionally try Mongoku (web-based GUI)

 This phase gives you a **hands-on interface** to manage your data — especially helpful when inspecting or cleaning up information.